 Points The applicant's ability to demonstrate that stakeholders will continue to be engaged in the implementation of the project/program/plan.
-1 Point The applicant demonstrates that project stakeholders will continue to be engaged in the implementation of the project/program/plan.
-0 Points Evaluators can award a score of zero if they believe that the application does not demonstrate that project stakeholders will continue to be engaged in the implementation of the project/program/plan.
+1 Point The applicant demonstrates that project stakeholders will continue to be engaged in the implementation of the project.

+0 Points Evaluators can award a score of zero if they believe that the application does not demonstrate that project stakeholders will continue to be engaged in the implementation of the project/program/plan. -- ---------- --

-E. This project is specifically listed in an approved Transportation Plan.
+E. Is this project specifically listed in an approved Active Transportation Plan or similar plan?
+Provide a brief description of the plan, and the public engagement process used to develop the plan.
 (1 point max)